mhruzd/Homework-2-BMDA/README.md

 col_data <- col_data[colnames(counts), ]
 ```

-Get a summarizedexperiment-like data set saved (with this version of R, we cannot load the summarizedexperiment package, so this is a workaround)
+Get a `summarizedexperiment`-like data set saved (with this version of R, we cannot load the `summarizedexperiment` package, so this is a workaround)
 ```{r}
 se_like <- list(
   assays = list(counts = counts),